Baqend/guide/src/index.md

   .resultList(...)
 ```

-If you would call the `descending('active')` before `ascending('name')`.The result would be first sorted by name and
+When calling `descending('active')` before `ascending('name')` the result is sorted by name and
-afterwards by the active flag, which would only be relevant with multiple todos with the same name.
+then by active flag, which is only relevant for multiple todos having the same name.

 You can also set the sort criteria with the MongoDB [orderby](http://docs.mongodb.org/manual/reference/operator/meta/orderby/)
-syntax when using the `sort()` method.
-An equivalent expression to the above would look like:
+syntax by using the `sort()` method.
+An equivalent expression to the above is this:
 ```js
 DB.Todo.find()
   .matches('name', /^My Todo/)